katmore/flat/README.md

 # flat: an experimental framework for php
 Flat is an experimental routable framework for php.
-It was designed to manage the development of multiple applications within a single project package without increasing the difficulty of project deployments.
+It was designed to manage the development of multiple applications within a single project without increasing the complexity of project deployments.

 see
 * DOC.md